DigitalHumanitiesCraft/crown/README.md

 ![RDF Ingest into GraphDB](img/screen-graphdb-2.png)

-This SPARQL query helps verify the first 100 triples, ensuring your data (the ´crown:Object´) is correctly loaded.
+This SPARQL query helps to check the first 100 triples to make sure that your data (specifically `crown:Object`) is loaded correctly.

 ### Exploring your data with GraphDB